 We love making a daytrip to Franklin, since it is just a hop and skip away, no jump necessary.
 The city has that small-town feel, with tons of charm and plenty of surprises.
 Check out some of the great parks and playgrounds we found, to run off some energy for whenever you are in town.

 389 E. Monroe Street, Franklin

 Province Park is a lovely and large park in Franklin, park of a city complex.
 It features 2 playgrounds, the smaller of which is fenced in, for your own peace of mind and to keep littles from running off.
 There is plenty to do here, with basketball courts, a stream and man-made waterfall, paths to explore, shelters and gazebos to rest under or eat a packed picnic, a skate park for your little thrill seekers, and even a dog park, for your furry BFF.
 Province Park is full of beautiful, tall trees and incredible scenic sights.
 This park is conveniently located near the downtown area and the Franklin Family Aquatic Center.

 Intersection of US 31 (Morton St) and Franklin Lakes Boulevard, Franklin

 Blue Heron Park features a newer playground, featuring accessible equipment to give all kids the chance to play.
 There are restrooms on the grounds.
 This park has walking trails running throughout it, and includes a protected wetlands area, which provides great animal views.
-There are basketballs courts, and the park is one of several connected to the Historic Greenway Trail.
-An impressive 25-hole disc golf course is also located at Blue Heron Park, if you would like to give the game a go!
+There are basketball courts, and the park is one of several connected to the Historic Greenway Trail.
+An impressive 25-hole disc golf course is also located at Blue Heron Park if you would like to give the game a go!

 353 N. Water Street, Franklin